-This is a great first course…and best served piping hot out of the fryer.
-Your guests will have the first batch devoured in seconds as they await the next one coming out of the fryer!
-I chose to include in mine, calamari, zucchini and lemons!
-There are so many other options available as well…green beans, cauliflower, broccoli, shrimp…let your creativity fly!
+Fritto Misto is a great first course.
+It is best served piping hot out of the fryer.
+Your guests will have the first batch devoured in seconds, as they anxiously await the next one to come out of the fryer!
+A scrumptious combination of calamari, zucchini and lemons!
+There are so many other great goodies to add to your creation.
+Additionally, green beans, cauliflower, broccoli, and even shrimp will work well.
+Let your creativity fly!
 A simple dusting of flour on the vegetables is all you need!
-Be sure to add this gorgeous recipe to your Feast of the Seven Fishes…click here for more amazing Christmas Eve recipes!
-If you are local to Charlotte, grab all of the super fresh fish and seafood at The Carolina Meat & Fish Co.!
+Be sure to add this gorgeous recipe to your Feast of the Seven Fishes.
+Click here for more amazing Christmas Eve recipes!

 Rinse the tubes and tentacles in a colander.
-Remove any squid fins from the tubes…they are edible, but best taken off for this recipe.
-Cut tubes into rings.
+Remove any squid fins from the tubes.
+They are edible, but best taken off for this recipe.
+Cut the squid tubes into rings.
 Lightly salt.
-Soak the rings and tentacles in the buttermilk for at least 20 minutes.
+Soak the rings and tentacles in the buttermilk for at least twenty minutes.

-While the squid is soaking, cut the zucchini into matchsticks and the lemon into thin slices.
-Heat up the oil in a large cast iron pan.
-I love using this deep one from Lodge…click here to purchase.
-You want the temperature of the oil to be around 375 degrees.
-Mix the flour, rice flour, salt and pepper, and paprika on a baking sheet pan.
+While the squid is soaking, cut the zucchini into matchsticks.
+Slice the lemons as thin as you can.
+Heat up the oil in a large cast iron pot.
+I love using this deep one from Lodge.
+Click here to purchase.
+The temperature of the oil needs to be around 375 degrees.
+Mix the flour, rice flour, kosher salt, black pepper, and paprika on a baking sheet pan.
 Lightly coat the zucchini and lemons.

 Shake off any excess flour and begin frying the zucchini in batches.
 Do not overcrowd the pot.
 Fry until they are nice and golden brown.
 Repeat the same process with the lemons.
 Drain on paper towels and salt immediately.

-I did change the oil after frying the zucchini and lemons.
-You do not have to do this.
-I just felt like I had too much flour in the oil and wanted a nice golden brown on the calamari.
-Transfer the calamari from the buttermilk to the flour mixture…allowing any extra buttermilk to drain off…coat the calamari and drop into the oil in batches.
+After frying the zucchini and lemons you may need to change the oil.
+For me, I just felt like I had too much flour in the oil and wanted a nice golden brown on the calamari.
+Transfer the calamari from the buttermilk to the flour mixture.
+Allow any extra buttermilk to drain off.
+Coat the calamari and drop into the oil, in batches.